How to Draw a Cube from Different Angles. Linear Perspective Basics (Part 1)

 Let’s get them out.

 So, this is not one of those ‘1-2-3 tutorials’.
 There are thousands of them on the Internet.
 My goal is to provide you with a skillset enabling you to draw anything.
+If you are new, check out this one here to learn drawing without talent.
 This approach will be helpful if you want to deal with concept art, industrial design, fantasy/cartoon art.
 They all require sketching from your imagination.
 It means that you need to be able to draw any object from any angle.
 You will get this knowledge from the lessons.
 And strengthen it with homework aasigments, provided after each lesson

 Now you will learn the basics of linear perspective through an example of a cube.
 In later articles, we will get to much more complicated subjects.
 If you want to gain as much benefit from this article as possible, please, kill all destructing factors.
 Take a piece of paper and a pen, experiment with the concepts you are learning.
 Believe me, mere reading won’t help much.